Isaac W. Patton: Career

 After moving to look over his cotton plantation, Isaac also began looking over a plantation owned by his father in law near the New Orleans area.
 At the beginning of the US Civil War Patton was elected captain of the Screwmen's Guard and ordered to take command of the battery at Chalmette near New Orleans.
 He was then elected Colonel of the Twenty-second Louisiana Infantry.
 When New Orleans fell to Federal troops in 1862, his unit withdrew to Camp Moore and then to Vicksburg.

 During the siege of Vicksburg he was wounded in the hip.
 After the surrender of Vicksburg he retreated to serve at Mobile Bay.
 He then fought at The Battle of Spanish Fort before he and his men finally surrendered in early May 1865, a month after General Lee's surrender at Appomattox Court House.

 After the war, he returned to New Orleans and became a businessman and then entered into the cities political scene.
 In 1872, he was elected as sheriff, and by 1878, he had risen to become the chairman of the Democratic State Central Committee.
 Soon after, Governor Nicholls appointed Patton to be the Adjutant General of Louisiana.
 In 1878 he was elected Mayor of New Orleans and held this post for two years.
 The most important feature of Mayor Patton's administration was his management of the city's finances.
 His first step was to reduce the debt by fifty percent.
 He also made efforts to progress the construction of railroads which gave better access to the west and northwest, and improve sanitary conditions.

 At the end of his term as mayor, Patton continued a life in politics.
 In 1884 he was elected as Treasurer of the city and he was later appointed as tax collector for the fourth district by Governor Nicholls.
 Patton died at the age of 62 at his home at No. 221 Washington Avenue between St. Charles Avenue and Prytania Street, and was survived by his wife and three sons.

-Isaac Patton is a great-granduncle of WWII General George S. Patton.
+Isaac Patton was a great-uncle of WWII General George S. Patton.